R3P41RM4N/Tool-Kit_Offensive-Ops_/Windows Cmd Quick Reference.md

-## The following was pulled from  https://www.ionos.com/digitalguide/server/know-how/windows-cmd-commands/ cheat-sheets that I found useful AFTER initial access to windows platforms.
-Please add to it if it is missing something:
+## The following is a sample of command line commands for Windows Machines pulled from  https://www.ionos.com/digitalguide/server/know-how/windows-cmd-commands/.
+For additional, indepth explainations of different windows commands I suggest looking at https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands

 ## CMD commands for the Windows command prompt